Having an Over-the-Air TV converter box that also can DVR and record TV shows is a nice option to have.

-A good OTA set-top box will record TV shows from free over-the-air broadcast for later playback.
+A good OTA set-top box will record TV shows from free over-the-air broadcasts for later playback.

-This makes them ideal for cord-cutters looking to get rid of paid cable/satellite TV.
+This makes them ideal for cord-cutters looking to get rid of paid cable or satellite TV.

 What is an OTA TV Box with DVR?

-Most TVs have a built in TV tuner that can play free OTA movie and TV shows but cannot record them.
+Most TVs have a built-in TV tuner that can play free over-the-air movies and TV shows but cannot record them.

 An OTA TV Box with DVR can record videos for later playback.

-This makes them ideal for users who are not at home when a program airs for later viewing.
+This makes them ideal for users who are not at home when a program airs or simply want to record a show for later viewing.

 Keep in mind most all units will need an antenna to get a good Over-the-Air signal.

-Below is our favorite picks for best OTA TV converter box with DVR.
+Below are our favorite picks for the best OTA TV converter box with a DVR.